 As a freshman or transfer student, you are required to live in a University residence hall your first year at Michigan State.
-Exceptions to this rule of required residence are students who live at home or with close relatives, married students, and veterans of the armed forces who live in off-campus University-approved housing.
+Exceptions to this rule of required residence are students who live at home with parents, married students, transfer students 21 years of age or those who have been admitted to upper school (junior standing), and veterans who live in off-campus University-approved housing.
 In all cases, exceptions must be approved by the Housing Director.
 Veterans are defined as those who have served with the armed forces for 21 or more months.
 Anyone commuting from home beyond a 50-mile radius must have special permission from the Housing Director.